 Services as the Children's Services Act Coordinator.
 He has been employed in various positions with the city for over 12 years.
 Hughes will assume his new duties on December 28, 2016.

-appointed Heather Brown as Human
+Lynchburg has also appointed Heather Brown as Human Resources Director.
+Brown began serving as Interim Human Resources Director in July 2016 following the

-Resources Director.

-Brown began serving

-as Interim Human

-Resources Director in

-July 2016 following the

-retirement of former